KiandaBPM/docs/content/docs/platform/rules/files/merge-pdf.md

 ## Before you get started

 In advance of using the **Merge PDF** rule, in your process you need to have created at least one or more forms.
-The rule also requires at least 3 file fields, which are used to select files that you want to select and a file to store the merged PDF.
+The rule also requires at least 3 file fields, which are used to select files that you want to merge and a file field to store the **merged PDF**.
 To learn how to add a file go to [File upload control](/docs/platform/controls/input/file-upload/).

 - **File field** **(To be merged file #1)** - used to hold the first file that you want to merge.
-- **File field** **(To be merged file #2)** - used to hold the first file that you want to merge.
+- **File field** **(To be merged file #2)** - used to hold the second file that you want to merge.
 - **File field** **(Merged PDF file)** - used to store the merged PDF version of the two files.

 ## How to get started